alirezaeiii/Navigation-Compose/README.md

    * [ViewModel](https://developer.android.com/topic/libraries/architecture/viewmodel) ViewModel is designed to store and manage UI-related data in a lifecycle conscious way.
 This allows data to survive configuration changes such as screen rotations.
    * [Navigation-Compose](https://developer.android.com/jetpack/compose/navigation/) The Navigation component provides support for Jetpack Compose applications.
 You can navigate between composables while taking advantage of the Navigation component’s infrastructure and features.
    * [Room](https://developer.android.com/topic/libraries/architecture/room) is a library for data storage persistence which provides an abstraction layer over SQLite.
-   * [WorkManager](https://developer.android.com/topic/libraries/architecture/workmanager/basics) allows you to schedule work to run one-time or repeatedly.
    * [Hilt](https://developer.android.com/training/dependency-injection/hilt-android) is a dependency injection library for Android that reduces the boilerplate of doing manual dependency injection in your project.
 * [Kotlin coroutines](https://developer.android.com/kotlin/coroutines) Executing code asynchronously.
 * [StateFlow](https://developer.android.com/kotlin/flow/stateflow-and-sharedflow) is a state-holder observable flow that emits the current and new state updates to its collectors.